-Project Horseshoe Farm is a 501(c)3 community non-profit organization based in Greensboro, Alabama, with a more recent satellite extension in Marion, Alabama.
-Since our founding in 2007, Horseshoe Farm has been dedicated to strengthening communities, improving the health and quality of life of our vulnerable neighbors, and preparing citizen service leaders for tomorrow's communities.
+Project Horseshoe Farm is a 501(c)3 non-profit organization with sites in Greensboro and Marion, Alabama and a coming site in Pomona, California (Summer 2020).
+Since our founding in 2007, Horseshoe Farm has been dedicated to strengthening communities, improving the quality of life of our vulnerable neighbors, and preparing citizen service leaders for tomorrow's communities.

-Project Horseshoe Farm's programs are tied together by pioneering paid gap year Fellowships for top recent college graduates from across the country.
-With Fellows as the backbone, Horseshoe Farm also works with undergraduate, graduate, medical, and health professions students from across our state and nation who are interested in community health leadership.
+Project Horseshoe Farm's programs are tied together by a pioneering paid gap year Fellowship for top recent college graduates from across the country.
+Fellows learn to work at a local level to effectively support health systems, schools, community organizations, and people.
+With the Fellows as a backbone, Horseshoe Farm also offers internships for undergraduate, graduate, and health professions students interested in community health leadership.

 We believe that a generation of students stand ready and eager to build a better future in healthcare, in education, and in communities across our nation and we are working very hard at Horseshoe Farm to provide direction, teaching, and support to help them fulfill this mission.